Mark A. Drumbl Class of 1975 Alumni Professor of Law and Director, Transnational Law Institute

 Professor Drumbl's articles have appeared in the NYU, Michigan, Northwestern, George Washington, Tulane, and North Carolina law reviews, a number of peer-review journals, including Human Rights Quarterly, with shorter pieces in the American Journal of International Law and many other periodicals.
 Professor Drumbl also has authored chapters in edited volumes.
 He is a frequent presenter at academic symposia, conferences, invited endowed lectures, and workshops.
 His article Collective Violence and Individual Punishment: The Criminality of Mass Atrocity, 99 Nw.
 U. L. Rev. 539 (2005) received the Association of American Law Schools Outstanding Scholarly Papers Prize.
 His work on Rwanda has been reviewed as "exemplary" in its treatment of "the possibilities of the coexistence of victims and survivors within the same society after the event" by the Times Literary Supplement in its Learned Journals review.

 Prior to entering law teaching, Professor Drumbl was judicial clerk to Justice Frank Iacobucci of the Supreme Court of Canada.
 His practice experience includes international arbitration, commercial litigation, and he was appointed co-counsel for the Canadian Chief-of-Defense-Staff before the Royal Commission investigating military wrongdoing in the UN Somalia Mission.
 In 2012, he was appointed to the Global Engagement Advisory Committee of the Association of American law Schools.
 Professor Drumbl has served as an expert in ATCA litigation in the U.S. federal courts (expert for the successful plaintiffs in Almog v.
-Arab Bank, 2007 WL 214433 (E.D.N.Y., 2007)) and in U.S. immigration court, as defense counsel in the Rwandan genocide trials, has consulted with various organizations, and has taught international law in Pakistan, Finland, Uganda, The Netherlands, Italy, and Brazil.
-Prior to joining Washington & Lee, he served on the faculties of Columbia University, School of Law, as Associate-in-Law, and the University of Arkansas-Little Rock.
+Arab Bank, 2007 WL 214433 (E.D.N.Y., 2007)) and in U.S. immigration court, as defense counsel in the Rwandan genocide trials, has consulted with various organizations, has taught international law in nealry two dozen countries, and is a frequent external examiner on PhD theses defended in Europe, North America, and Australia.
+Prior to joining Washington and Lee, he served on the faculties of Columbia University, School of Law, as Associate-in-Law, and the University of Arkansas-Little Rock.